 If you don’t get a bounceback offer on a flyer in your room, the resort TV channel may be showing this offer, or you may receive an email from Disney during your stay.
 You can also try asking the front desk and/or Housekeeping for a flyer.
 Last, you can try dialing x8844 from your room phone and asking them if there are any current offers.

 Small World Vacations frequently offers nice Disney World vacation package promotions exclusively for MouseSavers Newsletter readers.
 Be sure to sign up for the FREE monthly email newsletter so you’ll hear about the latest offers!

-Disney is offering a FREE extra day when you buy at least six Magic Your Way tickets of 4 days or longer.
+Disney is offering a FREE extra day when you buy at least six Magic Your Way tickets of 4 days or longer, which can be booked as a package.
 You can add Park Hopper and/or Water Park Fun & More, but all tickets must be the same type and number of days.
 You can mix adult and child tickets to get to six.
 Non-expiring tickets are not eligible.
 The longest ticket you can buy with this discount is a 9-day (which then becomes a 10-day).
 You must purchase by 6/14/14, but tickets can be used any time.
 Like any other Magic Your Way tickets they expire 14 days after the first use.

 - To book any Walt Disney World holiday offers that are specific to UK visitors, go to the UK Walt Disney Travel Company website.

 - You can also check the UK Visitors page for current package offers that are specific to the UK.

 Canadian residents can book the US offers listed above.
 The Disney specialist travel agency we recommend, Small World Vacations, gladly works with clients around the globe.
 They have many clients from Canada.